isidresa/HORUS-X10-X10S-X12S-bug-report/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help the Frsky team to improve HORUS
 title: ''
 labels: ''
 assignees: ''

 ---

+*Before submitting,  search the open issue if there is already a report of the bug*

 **Describe the bug**
 A clear and concise description of what the bug is.